8 TIPS FOR EXERCISING WITH MORNING SICKNESS

 Maintaining even blood sugar levels and avoiding getting into the “hangry” zone is key for managing morning sickness.

-Something easy to digest like a banana or a piece of toast before, and something with a little bit of protein in it after exercising like yoghurt or a smoothie (or again, toast if that’s what you can stomach) can help to reduce the severity of your nausea.
+Something easy to digest like a banana or a piece of toast before, and something with a little bit of protein in it after exercising like yoghurt or a smoothie (or again, toast if that’s what you can stomach) can help to reduce the severity of your nausea and ease your mind about whether you should exercise with morning sickness or nausea.

 Tip 6: Don’t Beat Yourself Up